ilyasdolliazal/Digital-Business-Card/README.md

+👨‍💻 Key Features:

+* Clean and responsive design
+* Integration of React for dynamic user interface
+* Interactive buttons for email and LinkedIn connections
+* About Me and Interests sections for a personal touch
+* Git icon in the footer for easy access to my GitHub profile

+🛠️ Tech Stack:

+React
+* CSS (with media queries for responsiveness)
+* Vite for fast development

+Feel free to explore the code and connect with me! 🌟

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.